DeclerckLouis/HoneyPot/README.md

 # HoneyPot
-Attempt at making a container-like honeypot (runnign in kubernetes)
+Attempt at making a container-like honeypot (running in kubernetes)